a-merezhanyi/voca_rs/README.md

 ## Roadmap

+- Ensure respecting unicode string for each method.
+Update each function's description clearly stating whether it works with UTF or ASCII.
 - Possible refactoring: all `position` indexes covert to zero-based and add a comment to each doc
 - Change all inner arguments to Enums (instead `string` or `bool`)
 - To ensure that all regexp expressions are wrapped by `lazy_static`